At home

 How often should I change my password for e-banking or my favorite online shops?

-Lukas Keller: Your first question shouldn’t be “How often should I change my password?” but “How strong is my password?”
-If your password’s “1234”, it can be hacked much more quickly than one made up of eight or more letters, numbers, and special characters.
+Lukas Keller: Your first question shouldn’t be "How often should I change my password?" but "How strong is my password?".
+If your password is "1234", it can be hacked much more quickly than one made up of eight or more letters, numbers, and special characters.
 Most devices these days suggest a secure password like this whenever you set up a new account.
 On top of this, it’s always a good idea to use two-factor authentication where it’s offered.
-If you also change your passwords for sites you use regularly every six to eight weeks, you should be safe.
+To increase security, you should also change the passwords on all platforms you regularly use every six to eight weeks.

 Lukas Keller: The FSO believes the main reason is that the Swiss are so lax when it comes to protecting their data.
 In 2019, only two thirds of users were using security software, down from three quarters in 2014.